odewahn/docker-at-oreilly/readme.md

-#  The ways people want to learn are changing radically.
+# The way people want to learn is changing radically.

 <img src="images/new-learning-tools.png"/>

 * How do we create media products like these using our core capabilities (editorial, brand, community)
 * How do we transform as media is increasingly becoming software
 * Exploring Docker to help us make new kinds of media products

+# Given

 # iPython Notebooks